mautrix/docs/maubot/usage/setup/index.md

 ## Development setup
 0. Clone the repository.
 1. _Optional, but strongly recommended:_ Set up a virtual environment.
-   1. Create with `/usr/bin/python3 -m venv .venv`
+   1. Create with `virtualenv -p /usr/bin/python3 .venv`
    2. Activate with `source .venv/bin/activate`
 2. Install dependencies with `pip install -r requirements.txt`
 3. `pip install --editable .` (note the dot at the end)